algolia/api-clients-automation/clients/algoliasearch-client-csharp/packages/search/README.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using Algolia.search.Api;
+using Algolia.Search.Api;
-using Algolia.search.Client;
+using Algolia.Search.Client;
-using Algolia.search.Model;
+using Algolia.Search.Model;

 namespace Example
 {